Phonics

 A grapheme is a letter or a number of letters that represent a sound (phoneme) in a word.
 Another way to explain it is to say that a grapheme is a letter or letters that spell a sound in a word.
 E.g. /ee/,/ ea/, /ey/ all make the same phoneme but are spelt differently.

-This is when two or more letters come together to make a phoneme. /oa/ makes the sound in boat.
+This is when two or more letters come together to make one sound.
+E.g. /oa/ makes the oa sound in boat.

 What is blending?